SnorzMorz/Individual-Capstone-Project/README.md

 ~~~python
     dictionary = corpora.Dictionary(doc_clean)
 ~~~
-Now the list of filtered docucents are put into a document-term matrix.
-A document-term matrix describes the frequency of terms that occur in all ther articles.
+Now the list of filtered documents are put into a document-term matrix.
+A document-term matrix describes the frequency of terms that occur in all the articles.
 ~~~python
     doc_term_matrix = [dictionary.doc2bow(doc) for doc in doc_clean]
 ~~~

-Now the LDA model is inilized using the Gensim library.
-The document-term matrix togetger wiht the term dictionary are used to train the model.
-It genreates 8 topics and passes trhpugh the articles 18 times.
+Now the LDA model is initialized using the Gensim library.
+The document-term matrix together with the term dictionary is used to train the model.
+It generates 8 topics and passes through the articles 18 times.
 ~~~python
     Lda = gensim.models.ldamodel.LdaModel
     ldamodel = Lda(doc_term_matrix, num_topics=8, id2word=dictionary, passes=18)